E-F-III/E-F-III/README.md

 -->
 # Edward Felipe III --- @E-F-III

   Aloha!!
 I'm Edward - an early career Software Engineer.
-I'm currently working for App Academy as a Jr Instructional Assistant, contributing to the overall success and quality of the educational experience, helping students achieve their coding and programming goals.
+I'm currently working for App Academy as a Module Assistant, contributing to the overall success and quality of the educational experience, helping students achieve their coding and programming goals.
 I'm a huge nerd/geek, hiking and beach enthusiast, and (in)consistent gym goer.

 ## My values